When it comes to faxing, there are some better fonts than others.

 Any use of color (especially yellows, oranges, and lighter colors) will make a grey image in a fax, which will be harder to read once it is received.

-Some fonts have a grayscale effect where they are not completely black, avoid those as well.
+Some fonts have a grayscale effect where they are not entirely black, avoid those as well.

 Sending an all-black page with white writing will have lots of contrast, but will be very hard to read.
 The small errors in a fax transmission will be very noticeable when the fax arrives.